The Art & History Museum reopens its doors on June 30th 2020 (Information and guidelines)

 Planning your visit:

 - The museum is open from 9h30 until 17h.
-A visit takes approximately 2h to 2h30.
+A visit takes approximately 2h.

 - Tickets can only be bought online, per timeslot.
 Print your tickets beforehand or keep them ready on a mobile device.

 - Per timeslot a maximum of 6 people belonging to the same family will be allowed to enter the museum every 5 minutes.

 - Guided visits or visits in group are currently not possible.